dtarb/TauDEM/README.txt

 Building on Linux
 -----------------
-Both make and Cmake options are available to accommodate different preferences and system demands Using make cd src make
+Both make and Cmake options are available to accommodate different preferences and system demands Using make:
+> cd TauDEM
+> mkdir bin
+> cd src
+> make
 The executables are written to bin directory

-Using Cmake
+Using Cmake:
-cd src && mkdir build && cd build cmake .. make && make install
+> cd src && mkdir build && cd build
+> cmake ..
+> make && make install
 The executables are written to /usr/local/taudem directory.
 This can be changed at the second last line (following DESTINATION) if desired.

 Dependencies